It Smells Like Cartoon Planet!

 on Friday night, playing some of Cartoon Network

 's original "classic cartoons" as they call them, as a part of the network's 20th anniversary.
 Zorak and Brak return as hosts.
-It appeared to suffer a similar fate to the original, as after 22 episodes
+Now after one year of running, it appears that the block has lost its original purpose, the block now plays a hodge podge of both old and current shows, including Johnny Test

 The following shows are being rerun in the 2012 reboot: